Savvas Gentsoglou: APOEL

 On 16 July 2018, Savvas terminated his contract with Hajduk, eventually joining APOEL on a two years' contract for an undisclosed fee.

 Al-Adalah

 On 29 January 2020, Savvas Gentzoglou solved his contract with APOEL and signed with Saudi club Al-Adalah until the end of the season, and the contract will be renewed if the club remain in the country's 1st division.
 On 10 July 2020, he renew his contract with the club until the summer of 2021, with a contract worth €900,000.
 On 20 August, he opened the score with a penalty kick in a 2–4 home loss against Al Wahda FC.

 Lamia

 On 12 June 2021, Lamia from the Greek Super League 1 announced a two-year contract with Gentzoglou.

 International career

-Gentsoglou was first called up to the Greece U-19 in 2007; he featured in all of Greece's games in qualifying for the 2008 UEFA European Under-19 Football Championship.
+Gentsoglou was first called up to the Greece U-19 in 2007; he featured in all of Greece's games in qualifying for the 2008 UEFA European Under-19 Championship.